 The first Christians understood theosis as being inseparable from the message of their salvation and the Holy Spirit’s role in their lives.
 We know this because it is peppered throughout the New Testament.
 Listen as Richaél highlights the handful of theosis passages that called her to this lifestyle.

 Of all the miracles Jesus performed, the seven signs John the Evangelist records reveal the seven sacraments Our Lord instituted.
-In the final episode of a three-part miniseries, Richaél Lucero explains the theological symbolism of the last of these signs.
-Click the play icon above.
+In the final episode of a three-part miniseries, Richaél Lucero explains the theological symbolism of the last of these signs and the sacraments they represent.

-John wrote about the seven signs Jesus performed.
+St. John wrote about the seven signs Jesus performed.
 Each sign reveals one of the seven sacraments.
 Listen as Richaél Lucero identifies each sign and the sacrament it conveys and unpacks the theological symbolism.
-Click the play button above.

 Did you know that St. John wrote a document about the seven sacraments?
 In his gospel, St. John calls the miracles of Jesus’ ministry “signs”—signs that point to the sacraments of the Church.
 Want to know which passages reveal the sacraments?
-Listen in.
-Click the play button above.
+Listen in as Richaél Lucero highlights them.

 Any first-century Jew would have recognized that the opening of John’s Gospel is filled with images of Jesus as the fulfillment of the Old Covenant.
 Indeed, we are called into the desert in a new Exodus—but not the wandering-in-the-wilderness-for-forty-years kind.
 Listen to the ways John weaved this call into his finely crafted Gospel and how we are to live it out today.

 “In the beginning”—it’s the opening phrase of both the book of Genesis and the Gospel of John.
 Was this intentional on John’s part?
 You bet.
 In fact, the opening verses of his Gospel parallel each day of the creation account.
 Listen as I identify them, explain their significance, and uncover John’s purpose.